icgc-argo-workflows/icgc-argo-mutational-signatures/README.md

 3. Invoke the error thresholding module to generate error statistics based on Kullback-Leibler Divergence (KL), root mean square error (RSME), sum absolute of differences (SAD) and Hellinger Distance
 4. Invoke the sigprofiler module to run the whole suite of tools described in the [SigProfilerExtractor](https://osf.io/t6j7u/wiki/home/) software package, including error estimation and default plots

+Runtime statistics (e.g. Memory Usage, etc.) can be found in the generated ./runtime_inf folder in the workflow main folder.

 ### Credits